dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_xADDomainDefaultPasswordPolicy/README.md

 # Description

-The xADDomainDefaultPasswordPolicy DSC resource will manage an Active Directory domain's default password policy.
+The ADDomainDefaultPasswordPolicy DSC resource will manage an Active Directory domain's default password policy.

 ## Requirements